babynus/projeqtor/branches/V9.1/projeqtor/docs/user/Gantt.rst

  .. compound:: Non-colored box

-  The total entry is less than the expected workload in FTE or there is no expected workload.
+   There is no expected workload.

 .. _manualPlan-InterventionMode: